roytang/blog/content/notes/2013/08/373906212548407296/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/373906212548407296/
+title: ''
 ---

-RT [@dailyzen](https://twitter.com/dailyzen/): “Children must be taught how to think, not what to think.” ~Margaret Mead
+“Children must be taught how to think, not what to think.” ~Margaret Mead